 I can’t even begin to wrap my head around the fact that February is over.
 Talk about crazy!
-And we definitely loved this month’s Nursery Rhymes theme from Mother Goose Time.
+And we definitely loved this month’s Nursery Rhymes preschool theme.
 No surprise, right?
 Lol…

 One of our favorite activities was the wire sculpture invitation to create process art experience.
 We used silver pipe cleaners and small beads, which of course meant working on our fine motor skills too.